kaushiknsanji/Bird_Quiz_App/README.md

 <img src="https://user-images.githubusercontent.com/26028981/27983170-b322ee98-63d3-11e7-9ced-72a5f9e801f4.png" width="40%" />

 If the Quiz timer elapsed before the completion of the quiz, the final score will be displayed with the message as shown above.

+#### Information in general, on the entire app
+* Back is disabled _intentionally_ for all the dialogs.
+Dismiss on touch is also disabled.
+* Back on activity will destroy/finish the activity/app.
+* If home button is pressed, then the app will continue to run in the background. _**The Quiz timer will not be paused in this case which is done intentionally.
+It will continue to run until the user quits the application using back button.**_

 ---